enlightenedchampagne/Brosencephalon/README.md

 <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4031794/">Research</a> has shown spaced repetition to be a practical learning strategy to learn effectively and optimize long-term retention of factual knowledge.

+## What version do I have

+Most decks floating around are current to at least errata 4.
+Any decks downloaded from this site will have a version in the deck description.
+To access the deck description, click the wheel icon next to the deck and go to Options, go to the Description tag and the textbox will say the version.

 ## Download updated deck